CarlosMendez1997Col/PortfolioDev.io/_posts/2022-10-31-r2climatechange.md

 ---

-# Evaluate climate change using ArcGIS API for Python and ArcGIS Maps SDK for JavaScript
+##### Evaluate climate change using ArcGIS API for Python and ArcGIS Maps SDK for JavaScript [link repository](https://github.com/CarlosMendez1997Col/Evaluate-climate-change-using-ArcGIS-API-for-Python-and-ArcGIS-Maps-SDK-for-JavaScript.git)

 ## Use and install this repository